RosemaryOjwang/Cloud-Resume-API/README.md

 Configure AWS credentials in your project, and define DynamoDB table, API Gateway and Lambda function in main.tf.

 ### Step 4
-Write the Lambda function code in lambda_function.py file (in python programming languag) and package the code into a ZIP file.
+Write the Lambda function code in lambda_function.py file (in python programming language) and package the code into a ZIP file.

 - Packaging the lambda function code into a ZIP file ensures that all necessary code and libraries are included.
 This makes it portable and allows it to run in AWS environment as intended.